luckyjario/luckyjar/README.md

 How does it works?

-Luckyjar.io is the website of the luckyjar token (LJAR) that is based on an ERC20 Ethereum smartcontract.
+Luckyjar.io is the website of the Luckyjar token (LJAR) that is based on an ERC20 Ethereum smartcontract.

 What does this contract do?

-- For 1 ETH that you send in the pool you will get 1000 Luckyjar tokens
+- For 1 ETH that you send in the pool you will get 1000 Luckyjar tokens (0.01 ETH will give you 10 LJAR tokens as an example)
 - The tokens are NOT premined.
-Meaning there is no one holding the Lukcyjar tokens and it will automine the coins when you join the pool
+Meaning there is no one holding the Luckyjar tokens and it will automine the coins when you join the pool
 - Minimum amount of ETH to join the pool is 0.01 ETH
 - We need at least x amount of participants to auto pick a winner (x stands for value in the contract that could be read on etherscan)
 - We need at least x amount of total ETH balance on the ERC20 contract for autopicking a winner (x stands for value in the contract that could be read on etherscan)